Structured Shrinkage Priors: Properties

 Examination of the bivariate thresholding functions confirms that the SPN prior, SNG prior with $c \leq 1$ and SPB prior with $c \leq 1$ can yield possibly sparse posterior mode estimates of $\bs \beta$, and that the introduction of structure encourages or discourages sparse estimates $\hat{\beta}_1$ depending not only on the observed value of $\hat{\beta}_{OLS,1}$ but also the observed value of $\hat{\beta}_{OLS,2}$.
 There are a few interesting trends that relate to previously identified properties of the SPN, SNG and SPB priors.
-We observe that both SPN priors shrink $\hat{\beta}_1$ towards $0$ more aggressively when $\hat{\beta}_{OLS,2} = -0.5$ than when $\hat{\beta}_{OLS,2} = 0$, which reflects the tendency of the SPN priors to encourage not only estimates of $\bs \beta$ with similar signs but also similar magnitudes.
+Both SPN priors shrink $\hat{\beta}_1$ towards $0$ less aggressively when $\hat{\beta}_{OLS,2} = -0.5$ than when $\hat{\beta}_{OLS,2} = 0$, which reflects the tendency of the SPN priors to encourage estimates of $\bs \beta$ with similar absolute magnitudes.
 Additionally, the value of $\hat{\beta}_{OLS,2}$ appears to affect the estimate $\hat{\beta}_1$ more when $\hat{\beta}_{OLS,1}$ is smaller under the SPN prior, SNG prior with $c \leq 1$ and SPB prior with $c \leq 1$.
 This is consistent with what we observed when examining the copulas and conditional prior distributions; as the tails become heavier, the Laplace and heavier-than Laplace prior distributions display more dependence at the origin than the tails.
-Last, we observe that the SNG prior with $c = 0.3$ not only induces especially strong shrinkage of $\hat{\beta}_1$ when $\hat{\beta}_{OLS,2}$ is small, but also induces aggressive inflation of $\hat{\beta}_1$ when $\hat{\beta}_{OLS,1}$ is small and $\hat{\beta}_{OLS,2}$ is very large.
+Last, the SNG prior with $c = 0.3$ not only induces especially strong shrinkage of $\hat{\beta}_1$ when $\hat{\beta}_{OLS,2}$ is small, but also induces aggressive inflation of $\hat{\beta}_1$ when $\hat{\beta}_{OLS,1}$ is small and $\hat{\beta}_{OLS,2}$ is very large.
 This makes sense in the context of the prior conditional distributions under the SNG and SPB priors with $c = 0.3$ and $q = 0.65$.
 Although these two priors have equally heavy tails, the SNG prior is much more concentrated at the origin and has heavier tails.